Small Business Program Details

 Total funding available for the program is $43 million in loans.
 This program is funded through the Community Development Block Grant Disaster Recovery Program (CDBG-DR) from the U.S. Department of Housing and Urban Development.

 Community lenders will make loans to small businesses in the 51 flood-impacted parishes to provide working capital and funds to repair or replace movable equipment and machinery.
 Assistance for construction-related expenses is not available through this program.

 The program will make loans between $20,000 and $50,000 to eligible businesses.
+In certain cases, loan amounts may be higher.
 If borrowers comply with program requirements, provide required documentation and make payments as agreed, the loan will be interest free and 20% of the loan will be forgiven when 80% of the principal is repaid.